+GENERAL 1.
-GENERAL PROVISIONS 1.
-Except as provided in the ad eundem regulations a candidate for the Degree of Bachelor of Arts shall be matriculated, thereafter follow a course of study of not fewer than three years, keep terms in accordance with the Terms regulations, and pass the appropriate examinations.

-2. The course of study for the degree shall consist of nine units, a unit being defined as one year's work in one of the subjects prescribed in these regulations.

-3. At least six units shall be selected from Group A as defined in regulation 24.

-4. There shall normally be three stages in each subject, save where Special Units exist.
+- 1. Except as provided in the ad eundem regulations a candidate for the Degree of Bachelor of Arts shall be matriculated, thereafter follow a course of study of not fewer than three years, keep terms in accordance with the Terms regulations, and pass the appropriate examinations. - 2.
+The course of study for the degree shall consist of nine units, a unit being defined as one year's work in one of the subjects prescribed in these regulations. - 3. (a) Every course of study shall include at least six units selected from Group A as defined in regulation 30. - (b) No course of study shall include more than seven units from any one of the following sub-groups of subjects within Group A: - (i) Languages, including English and Maori Studies. - (ii) Ancient History, Anthropology, Biblical History and Literature, Economics, Economic History, Education, Geography, Geography of New Zealand, History, History of New Zealand, History and Theory of Fine Arts, Political Science, Psychology. - (iii) Philosophy, Mathematics, Music. - 4.
+There shall normally be three stages in each subject, save where Special Units exist.
 Except as provided in regulation 14, Stage II may be taken only after the subject has been passed at Stage I where that exists.
 Stage III may be taken only after the subject has been passed at Stage II where that exists, except as provided in clause 7 of the Terms regulations.
 Special Units (as defined in regulation 24) may be taken only under such conditions as the Senate may determine for the personal course of study of each candidate.

-5. Every course of study for the degree shall include at least four units higher than Stage I, selected from not fewer than two subjects, one at least of which shall be a Stage III unit.
-6. (a) No course shall include more than five subjects, nor, save in special circumstances as decided by the Senate, fewer than four.
-Degree courses involving fewer than five subjects must be approved by the Senate upon the recommendation of the Heads of all Departments in which the candidate proposes to take advanced units; provided however that for the purposes of this regulation Pure Mathematics and Advanced Mathematics shall be regarded as the same subject, and that Applied Mathematics and Statistical Mathematics shall be regarded as the same subject.

-(b) In any one year a candidate shall not offer or be credited with a pass in more than four units at one examination for this degree.

-7. Before a student is admitted to Stage II in any subject the Senate may require him to have obtained a pass in at least one other subject.

-8. A candidate wishing to be enrolled in any subject which is also a subject of examination for the Degree of Bachelor of Science shall comply with such of the course regulations for that degree relating to prerequisites, combinations of subjects, and practical work, as are applicable to that subject.
+- 5. Every course of study for the degree shall include at least four units higher than Stage I, selected from not fewer than two subjects, one at least of which shall be a Stage III unit. - 6. (a) No course of study for the degree shall include more than five subjects, nor, save in special circumstances as decided by the Senate, fewer than four.
+Degree courses involving fewer than five subjects must be approved by the Senate upon the recommendation of the Heads of all Departments in which the candidate proposes to take advanced units; provided however that for the purposes of this regulation Pure Mathematics and Advanced Mathematics shall be regarded as the same subject.
+Applied Mathematics and Statistical Mathematics shall be regarded as the same subject, and Geography of New Zealand and History of New Zealand shall be regarded as subjects as well as units. - (b) In any one year a candidate shall not offer or be credited with a pass in more than four units at one examination for this degree. - 7.
+Before a student is admitted to Stage II in any subject the Senate may require him to have obtained a pass in at least one other subject. - 8.
+A candidate wishing to be enrolled in any subject which is also a subject of examination for the Degree of Bachelor of Science shall comply with such of the course regulations for that degree relating to prerequisites, combinations of subjects, and practical work, as are applicable to that subject, save when the Senate in individual cases allows otherwise.